I like chocolate. A lot.

 For many years I would have happily sat down and inhaled (for there is no more accurate a term) a large bar of Dairy Milk without batting an eyelid.
-Looking back I now feel a little ashamed that I would do that sort of thing, partly because it’s pure greed in action and partly because I remain unconvinced that I got any joy out of doing it.
+Looking back I now feel a little ashamed of my old eating behaviours.
+Partly because it’s pure greed in action.
+But mostly because I’m not convinced that I got any joy out of doing it.
 It was very much a case of “I’d like some chocolate” rapidly escalating into “I want ALL of the chocolate.
 Now!”

-As I’ve aged, and worked to regain control of my weight, my inner chocoholic has become less feisty and much more manageable – though there are still days when it rears its ugly head and demands a cocoa sacrifice to be made in its honour.
+As I’ve aged, and worked to regain control of my weight, my inner chocoholic has become less feisty and much more manageable.
+Though there are still days when it rears its ugly head and demands a cocoa sacrifice to be made in its honour.
 The good news for me is that I’ve learned that this can be done through the application of small amounts of quality chocolate instead of vast slabs of the cheap stuff.
-I can make a box of Hotel Chocolat treats last for a week, as two or three are more than enough in any one sitting – try doing that with a box of Milk Tray.
+A box of 12 Hotel Chocolat treats will last for a week, as two or three are more than enough in any one sitting.
+Try doing that with a box of Milk Tray.

 So…what has all of this got to do with a cake recipe?
-Well, I believe that the same is true with almost any cake as it is with chocolate – if it tastes cheap you’ll get no satisfaction from it and will just eat it for the sake of it.
+Well, I believe that the same is true with almost any cake as it is with chocolate.
+If it tastes cheap the experience feels cheap.
+There’s no satisfaction and you just eat it for the sake of it.
 If it’s rich and full of flavour a single slice is often more than enough.
-I’ve had too many “chocolate” cakes in my time that are little more than a slightly brown sponge cake – you can smell something resembling chocolate but you’ll be damned if you can taste it.
+I’ve had too many “chocolate” cakes in my time that are little more than a slightly brown sponge cake.
+They smell of chocolate but you’ll be damned if you can taste it.
 I’ve also had plenty that are so rich you almost need a nap to recover after eating a single mouthful.
 Finding the balance between the two is not easy but I think this cake hits that spot pretty well.

 - 250 g Plain Flour

 - 1 tsp Salt